roytang/blog/content/notes/2012/12/283190377664630785/index.md

   url: https://twitter.com/roytang/statuses/283190377664630785/
 ---

-RT [@Bill_Gross](https://twitter.com/Bill_Gross/): "America had 11,000 gun-related homicides in 2008.
+"America had 11,000 gun-related homicides in 2008.
 Japan had 11.
-Does anyone know if they play video games in Japan?" @J ...
+Does anyone know if they play video games in Japan?" @JensenClan88